wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

 * Salesforce data loading tools, web services, middleware (such as Dell Boomi, Informatica, etc.)

 * APTTUS Contract Management Software (CLM)

+## Our Ideas

+While preparing for a developer Salesforce job, we built some add-on components to develop our skill and demonstrate our capabilties.

+* Capture images such as bar codes or QR codes, converts to text, then inserts that info into Salesforce.
+Also, photos categorization on Machine Learning object recognition services within Amazon, Azure, Google, IBM, etc. This by a Android/iOS smartphone or a custom device such as the $249 Amazon DeepLens and <a target="_blank" href="https://www.target.com/p/google-vision-kit-aiy/-/A-53417081">$90 Google Vision Kit</a>.

+* In a component window, watch a webcam of your house or behind your back.

+* Two-way sync of data in a shopping website running WordPress/WooCommerce with Salesforce.

 ## More about Salesforce #